amirianos/start-tor-in-ubuntu/README.md

 # start-tor-in-ubuntu
-implement Tor in ubuntu step by step
+#1.implement Tor in ubuntu step by step

 ```
 print("amir")